CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: CloudPerfTrace foot:ds : A Comprehensive Dataset for Performance Analysis

 Utilizing these hardware metrics does not violate the black-box assumption as all the profiling is done from outside the VM, i.e., on the host server.
 Key representatives of these metrics are listed in Table~\ref{table:libvirt_statistics}.

 The raw dataset provides performance metrics for each application at different timestamps on various virtual machines (VMs).
-Recognizing the importance of inter-VM interactions, we aggregated neighborhood VM data, those running concurrently with the primary VM, by averaging their metrics.
-This aggregation significantly enriches our dataset, resulting in a comprehensive set of 206 distinct metrics.
+This yields a total of 103 base features for the primary VM.
+Recognizing the importance of inter-VM interactions, we also compute the average of these 103 metrics across all concurrent neighborhood VMs.
+This aggregation doubles the feature space, resulting in a comprehensive set of 206 distinct system metrics (103 from the primary VM + 103 from the aggregated neighbors).